garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

  .. note:: **Sort order of the related-entities having 1:N(N:M) relationship**

-    Specify ``@javax.persistence.OrderBy`` annotation in property annotation of the related-entities to control the sort order.
+    Specify ``@javax.persistence.OrderBy`` annotation on the property of related-entities to control the sort order.

  See the example below.